acrodrig/bind/README.md

 <span>John Smith</span>
 ```

-### Non-String Attributes
+### Properties

-Non-String attributes are attached to the element as properties.
+Properties are attached to the element as direct object values.
 You can read more on properties here:
 [The difference between attribute and property](http://jquery-howto.blogspot.mx/2011/06/html-difference-between-attribute-and.html).

 The example below gives a flavor of the usefulness of this feature.